 Karen Van Lengen

-While dean, she initiated "Campbell Constructions”, a faculty design program to recreate Campbell Hall and its contiguous landscape using her own faculty and alumni as the designers.
-Her most recent book Urgent Matters: Designing the School of Architecture at Jefferson’s University, (2009) documents that decade long rejuvenation process.
-As Chair of Architecture at Parsons School of Design, (1995-1999), she founded the renowned Design Build Workshop, that celebrates the theory-to–building process, by redesigning the curriculum to emphasis this fundamental relationship.
-In 2010 she received the Zintl Award for Leadership at the University of Virginia.
+From 1999-2009 Van Lengen led the School of Architecture as its Dean, where she championed cross-disciplinary education and research to address the complex environmental and cultural challenges that she dubbed, “The Architecture of Urgent Matters”.
+She founded “Campbell Constructions”, a faculty design program to renovate and add to Campbell Hall and its contiguous landscape, using her own faculty and alumni as the designers.
+Her book, Urgent Matters: Designing the School of Architecture at Jefferson’s University, (2009) documents the decade long rejuvenation process.
+As Chair of Architecture at Parsons School of Design (1995-1999), she founded the renowned Design Build Workshop, and its associated curriculum that celebrates the theory-to–building process and that remains a hallmark of the program today.

 Van Lengen, a cum laude graduate of Vassar College and a MArch graduate of Columbia University, began her professional career at IM Pei & Partners, where she became the first female Design Associate, before founding her own firm in New York City in 1987.
 A Fellow of the American Institute of Architects, Van Lengen is the recipient of numerous awards, fellowships and grants associated with her design work and leadership.